zerotier/lf/README.md

 ## Getting Started

-LF comes with a full node implementation and a command line client that can be used to create and query records and to some limited extent control nodes (if accessing them from localhost).
+LF comes with a full node implementation and a command line client that can be used to create and query records and to some limited extent control nodes.
 All of these things exist in the same `lf` binary that gets built when you type `make`.

 Once you build the binary just run it for help.